mozilla-l10n/localizer-documentation/src/tools/pontoon/ui.md

 The `COMMENTS` tab is used to display existing **source string comments**, or add new ones.
 Source string comments, unlike translation comments, are associated with the string: it’s possible to have a comment in this section even if the string doesn’t have any suggestion or translation yet.

-They’re designed for team member to have a conversation about the source string, for example to clarify its meaning, or to get more information from project managers.
+They’re designed for team members to have a conversation about the source string, for example to clarify its meaning, or to get more information from project managers.